top of page

 From Stretcher to Dashboard: The Trauma Patient as a Data Source

-Consider what happens in the first forty minutes of a major trauma case.
-A patient is extracted from a vehicle.
-Vital signs are taken at the scene, then again in the ambulance.
-A paramedic calls ahead.
-The patient arrives.
-A trauma team assembles, reads a paper handover form, and begins its own assessment from scratch.
-In those forty minutes, an extraordinary amount of data was generated: temperature trajectory, transfer duration, pressure distribution, oxygen saturation tren
+Consider what happens in the first hour of a major trauma case.
+A patient is treated at the scene by para-medics – immediate care is given and vital signs are recorded.
+This continues in the ambulance or helicopter.
+A paramedic calls ahead to the hospital.
+A trauma team assembles to accept the patient, maybe reads a paper handover form, and begins their own assessment from scratch.
+In that “golden hour”, an extraordinary amount of data could be generated - temperature trajec

 Mike Wright